 The Authority expects to further its efforts with regard to its purpose to create a convention center facility in Albany, New York.
 The current plan will privatize the development of the hotel and parking portion of the project.
-The currently estimated \$220 million cost of the convention center portion of the project is expected to be funded through State grant funds and the County of Albany Hotel-Motel Occupancy Taxes (H.O.T.).
+The currently estimated \$220 million cost of the convention center portion of the project is expected to be funded through State grant funds and the County of Albany Hotel-Motel Occupancy Taxes (HOT).
 During 2009, as part of a special legislative appropriation, the Authority received a grant from the Empire State Development Corporation (ESDC), a State public benefit corporation, to provide the Authority funds to continue to develop the convention center.
 A Grant Disbursement Agreement (GDA) of \$10 million provides funding for pre-construction and site planning, and certain property acquisition, environmental remediation, archeology and historic conservation.
-The funding under this GDA was to expire December 31, 2010, however a nine month extension was secured expiring September 30, 2011.
-The continuation of the Authority's efforts in developing the convention center project, including for the project from the State Grant, including additional State funding, and the issuance of tax exempt municipal bonds or other debt financings.
+The funding under this GDA was to expire December 31, 2010, however an extension was secured expiring June 30, 2012.
+Approximately \$607,800 of funding under this grant remains available as of December 31, 2011.
+In March 2011 the original State commitment of \$75 million for the project was re-appropriated and the proposed budget for 2012-2013 includes the reappropriation.
+The continuation of the Authority's efforts in developing the convention center project, including the construction phase, is dependent upon the successful procurement of continued funding for the project from the State Grant, including additional State funding, and the issuance of tax exempt municipal bonds or other debt financings.

-As of December 31, 2010, approximately 75% of the area contemplated for purposes of this Grant and Project have been acquired or secured under leases with development rights.
+As of December 31, 2011, approximately 75% of the area contemplated for purposes of this Grant and Project have been acquired or secured under leases with development rights.